alibowndyn/scratch-dodging-game/README.md

 # Dodging game
 A simple dodging game made in scratch.
 There are only two types of attack patterns players can choose from as of now.
-Players can move with WASD of the arrow keys.
+Players can move with WASD or the arrow keys.

 Here are some screenshots from the game itself: